MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-usage-rights.md

 ### Forward

 Enables the option to forward an email message and to add recipients to the *To* and *Cc* lines.
+This right does not apply to documents; only email messages.

 **Encoding in policy:** FORWARD